Admission requirements - MSc International Development Studies

 Purpose and reason for the admission requirements

-The admission requirements for the master’s programme International Development Studies are defined in such a way that the students should be able to successfully complete the program nominally in two years.
-In order to comply, the student needs to have sufficient knowledge on social sciences and/or economics in order to be able to successfully follow the different specializations within the international development studies programme.
+The admission requirements for the master’s programme International Development Studies are defined in such a way that the students should be able to successfully complete the programme nominally in two years.
+To comply, student should have sufficient knowledge on social sciences and/or economics.

 The criterion used for admission is